-Springfield is Missouri’s third largest city and a great place to explore.
-Often referred to as “Queen City”, Springfield was a great surprise for having so many cool things to see and do, as well as fantastic food and restaurants.
+(UPDATED ON July 1, 2020) Springfield is Missouri’s third-largest city and a great place to explore.
+Often referred to as “Queen City,” Springfield has many cool things to see and do, as well as fantastic food and drink options.
+From iconic Route 66 attractions to jaw-dropping caves, there are dozens of options for your itinerary in this Midwestern city.
+Here are my suggestions for two fun-filled days in Springfield, Missouri.

-Breakfast at The Aviary is a must!
-This place serves seriously good eats with creative crepes and dishes.
-The Aviary’s decor is homey, yet chic, with a fun vibe.
-Try the mashed sweet potatoes as your side dish and be sure to order an Italian cream soda–both the peach and raspberry are awesome.
+Breakfast at The Aviary, a place serving seriously good eats with creative crepes and dishes, is a must.
+The decor is homey, yet chic, with a fun vibe.
+Try the mashed sweet potatoes as your side dish and an Italian cream soda–both the peach and raspberry are fantastic.
 The Crepe Lorraine with Applewood smoked bacon, spinach, and mornay is to die for!

 Springfield is home to the original Bass Pro Shops Outdoor World.
 This mammoth property contains a hunting and fishing gallery, giant aquariums, and a cafe at the complex.
-Johnny Morris (founded of Bass Pro Shops) started the successful company here in Springfield, so rest assured that the businesses with his name on it are world-class.
+Johnny Morris started the successful Bass Pro Shops company here in Springfield.
+Rest assured that the businesses with his name on them are world-class.

 One of the coolest things in Springfield is a feature property of Johnny Morris, The Wonders of Wildlife National Museum and Aquarium, adjacent to the Bass Pro Shop.
-This unique attraction is devoted to conservation education and features amazing crystal clear aquariums with a huge dichotomy of taxidermies (stuffed dead animals) on display from around the world.
+This unique attraction is devoted to conservation education and features amazing crystal clear aquariums with a vast dichotomy of taxidermies (stuffed dead animals) on display from around the world.
+You could easily spend the whole day doing everything both attractions offer.

 Enjoy brunch seven-days-a-week or dinner at The Order, Hotel Vandivort’s modern restaurant.
-Don’t miss taking a bathroom selfie in the water closet’s mirror.
-It makes images Instagram-Worthy.
-The Sous-Vide (pronounced Soo-Veed) Carrot & Roasted Beet Salad and The Order Burger are both excellent choices.
+The Sous-Vide Carrot & Roasted Beet Salad and The Order Burger are both excellent (and tasty) choices.
 For a more adventurous dish, try the Count of Monte Cristo, a bologna and ham sandwich on French toast with Edgewood Creamy Plain Jane cheese and blackberry fig jam.
 Oh, my!

-An itinerary for Springfield, Missouri should include a beer sampling at both Mother’s Brewing Company and Lost Signal Brewing Company, two of Missouri’s finest.
 Established in 2011, Mother’s has a cool taproom with an awesome outdoor patio.
 I was a fan of the Imperial Grind Coffee stout and the Strawberry Ginger Gose.
+This is one cool place to hang out!

 At Lost Signal, taps change often, but you’re most likely going to LOVE whatever you try.
 The Safecracker IPA, Smoked Pecan Porter, and Lost Signal Lager are all tasty beers to choose from, while the in-house smoked BBQ should not be missed either.
 Lost Signal Poutine and Loaded BBQ Nachos (with beer queso) are delicious appetizers to share.